Mineral and Energy Economics

 - US Citizens demonstrating financial need.
 Note: Students must submit a Federal FASFA application.

-- Preference shall be given to Master’s degree candidates pursuing a thesis option.
+- Preference shall be given to master’s degree candidates pursuing a thesis option.

 - Awards shall be made to two or more students and shall not exceed more than 50% of the cost of tuition and fees per year, per student.